aroben/asciidag/README.md

 # Picasso

-Picasso is a script that converts ASCII art of directed acyclic graphs (DAGs) into pretty pictures.
+Picasso is a script that converts ASCII art of directed acyclic graphs (DAGs), typically representing the history of a Git repository, into pretty pictures.

 I.e., it turns this:

 ```
        A---B---C topic